-So what makes an ideal receptionist?
-In general, you want someone who can make an immediate impact, has a track record of showing initiative, is willing to collaborate, and possesses the ideal balance of experience and potential for future advancement.
-But as you make your hiring criteria more specific, be sure you include the following six traits:
+Considering this range of important duties, you want someone who can make an immediate impact, has a track record of showing initiative, is willing to collaborate, and possesses the ideal balance of experience and potential for future advancement.

 1. Effective communication